 Thank you for selecting a SunPumps SCS series solar pump system.
-The SCS series pump and PCC series Sensorless Brushless DC - pump controller are the key components to high quality solar powered pumping systems.
-Their stand-alone, pollution free and low noise operation makes them an ideal solution for remote homes, irrigation projects, and wildlife and stock watering without violating the environment.
+The SCS series pump and PCA series pump controller are the key components to high quality solar powered pumping systems.
+Their stand-alone, pollution free and low noise operation makes them an ideal solution for remote homes, wildlife and stock watering problems without violating the environment.

-SunPumps SCS series pumps are multi-stage centrifugal, DC powered, submersibles constructed of high quality stainless steel.
+SunPumps SCS series pumps are multi-stage centrifugal, brushless, sensorless three phase DC powered, submersibles constructed of high quality stainless steel.
 These pumps were designed specifically for water delivery in remote locations.

-The PCC-BLS series controllers are microprocessor based solid state DC power converters designed as the interface between a solar module array and a sensorless brushless DC pump motor.
-The purpose of the controller is to operate the high efficiency, high reliability DC motor and maximize the total daily water output while providing protection for the pump as well as providing an interface with other related pumping system equipment.
+The PCA-series controllers are micro-processor-based, solid-state DC power converters designed as the interface between a solar module array and a brushless, sensorless three phase DC pump motor.
+The purpose of the controller is to maximize the total daily water output while providing protection for the pump as well as providing an interface with other related pumping system equipment.